TooBee-Team/TooBee-Optimization/README.md

 # TooBee Optimization

-This project is a public minecraft optimization mod for TooBee survival server.
+This project is a public minecraft optimization mod for TooBee survival server, including a variety of aspects where each one is designed for a specific occasion.

 The mod is in a very early stage of development, and notice that it is a dedicated server only mod.